t10ko/css-rules-api/README.md

 CSSRules.forEach( function ( rule, type, key_text ) {
     if( type == CSSRules.MEDIA_RULE ) {

-        //  This will ignore skip current rule. this.continue();
+        //  This will ignore all media rules. this.continue();
         return;
     }